-Considering the advantages that real estate has to offer (e.g. – income, appreciation and tax benefits, to name a few), this is something that may be worth a closer look at.
+Considering the advantages that real estate offers (e.g., income, appreciation, and tax benefits, to name a few), this may be worth a closer look at.

-To most people, the concept of crowdfunding as an investment strategy is still a fairly new idea.
+To most people, crowdfunding as an investment strategy is still relatively new.

-Back in mid-2012, the JOBS Act was signed into law with bipartisan support, which opened the door for broad solicitation of private investments, which is why all of these crowdfunding websites started popping up around this period of time.
+Back in mid-2012, the JOBS Act was signed into law with bipartisan support, which opened the door for broad solicitation of private investments, which is why all of these crowdfunding websites started popping up around this period.

 With the passing of the JOBS Act, “accredited investors” (individuals with a net worth exceeding $1 million or more OR an annual income exceeding $200K for at least two years) are now able to invest in smaller portions of real estate deals through crowdfunding and peer-to-peer lending.

 A lot of people LOVE the idea of investing in real estate, because of the tax advantages, the ability to use other people's money to build their fortune, the diversification opportunities (getting into something other than another boring mutual fund), and the ability to see their money at work in a brick and mortar building.